Note: this document is subject to change over time.

 This is a stand-alone program for setting the default MIDI output device on Windows Vista that can also be used with Windows 7.

 CoolSoft MIDI Mapper (8, 8.1, and 10)

 This program re-adds the MIDI mapper functionality for more recent versions of Windows.
-My testing of it has been extremely limited but it has worked so far for me on one machine running the Windows 10 fall creator’s update.
-Note: you will need to register on the site to gain access to the download links in the thread.
+My testing of it has been extremely limited but it has worked so far for me on one machine running the Windows 10 fall creator’s update, although my testing hasn’t been extensive (as the software standard has shifted to expect it, I now mostly set default devices within a given program’s own settings).
+Note: you may need to register on the site to gain access to the download links in the thread.

 The following programs are useful for rounting MIDI messages from one device to another.
 Note that you do not need a virtual MIDI port to use these, although they are may certainly be used in conjunction with virutal MIDI ports.

 This is a great tool both for MIDI message routing and debugging device installation and connectivity issues, since not only lets you rout messages between devices but also shows you the messages it relays in a console.